 - Evaluation of investments in network extensions (Stockholm, Sweden; Amsterdam, The Netherlands)

 - Network robustness, including identifying critical links and locations for adding reserve capacity (Stockholm, Sweden)

 - Evaluating the impact of real-time information, including its reliability and under disruptions (Stockholm,.
 Sweden)

 - Analyzing assignment results in comparison to conventional transit assignment models

 The model has been used by researchers in Sweden, Germany, The Netherlands, Israel, Poland and the United Kingdom.

 You can access the BusMezzo Application file here

 You will need two manuals to master all the input and output files:

 You may wanna try out a network to get acquainted with the file formats.
 You can access BusMezzo networks on this link.
 The Amsterdam metro network is used as the primary illustration network.
-The folder also includes a version of the Spiess and Florian network (see their seminal paper on frequency-based transit assignment), Stockholm and Amsterdam networks, among others.
+The folder also includes a version of the Spiess and Florian network (see their seminal paper on frequency-based transit assignment) and Stockholm-based networks, among others.
 You can run a network by locating it in the same folder as the application file and simply double click the batch file.
 You can also use a GUI version (only for some output visualization purposes) which you may use along with the QT files that are available in the same folder.

 Want to develop additional functionalities?